 ABOUT OUR TPMS SERVICE

-- Perform a systems test on all of your sensors to see if they’re in working order.
+- Perform a system test on all of your TPMS sensors to see if they’re in working order.

-- Help ensure your tires are the proper pressure.
+- Help ensure your tires are the proper air pressure.

 - Replace or reset any malfunctioning TPMS sensors should you choose.

-A functional tire pressure monitoring system plays an important role in making sure that your car is working properly and that you and your loved ones get and home from your favorite destination.
+A functional tire pressure monitoring system plays an important role in making sure that your car is working properly.

 - Improve vehicle safety and handling